Lizard Peninsula · TR12

 Why St Keverne is its own job.

-Conservation Area covers the square and church; AONB across the parish.
+Locally, conservation Area covers the square and church; AONB across the parish.
 Active parish council with detailed input on village-edge proposals.
 For planning application specifically, parts of St Keverne sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every St Keverne project as a TR12-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope St Keverne projects parish-up, not template-down — the TR12 context shapes the design from day one.
+Whether the project is on traditional cob-and-granite cottages in the centre or further out toward Coverack, the planning application response is locally tuned.

 Planning note